unrealcv/unrealcv/docs/plugin/dev.md

 ## 2. Compile the C++ project

-### Windows
+<h3>Windows</h3>

-Install visual studio.
+- Install visual studio.

-To generate visual studio solution, right click `playground.uproject` and choose `Generate Visual Studio project files`.
+- To generate visual studio solution, right click `playground.uproject` and choose `Generate Visual Studio project files`.

+- Open the `*.sln` solution file and build the solution.
 The plugin code will be compiled together with the game project.

-### Linux
+<h3>Linux</h3>

-- Compile UE4 from source code following [this instruction](https://wiki.unrealengine.com/Building_On_Linux)
+- Compile UE4 from source code following [this official  instruction](https://wiki.unrealengine.com/Building_On_Linux)

 - Put this to your `.bashrc` or `.zshrc`